Moths of North Carolina

 Pyroderces

 is a genus of small comet moths that are primarily found in tropical, subtropical and warm temperate parts of the world.
-They are well represented in Australia and the Old World tropics, and there are three species in North America.
+They are well represented in Australia and the Old World tropics, and there are three species that have been traditionally recognized in North America.
 Hodges (1978) placed our three species in the genus

 Pyroderces